 If you see a dolphin in distress call Mote Marine’s Stranding Investigations Program at 941-988-0212.

 Sea World offers a great mix of entertainment for children.
-Just 1.5 – 2 hours drive away from Anna Maria Island it offers a great full day get away.
-Jump in the car as early as convenient for your family and just two hours away you can be in Orlando soaking up the Florida Sun getting entertained by some of the Worlds best shows.
+Just a 1.5 – 2 hour drive away from Anna Maria Island, it offers a great full day get away.
+Jump in the car and within a two hour drive you can be in Orlando soaking up the Florida Sun, getting entertained by some of the Worlds best shows.

-Sea world is a great mixed amusement park for the entire family.
+Sea world is a great amusement park for the entire family.
 Teenagers love the roller coasters, water log ride, and who does not love a tunnel aquarium?
-Younger children love the wild sea lion, Dolphin, and Shamu show.
-Adults love it all and the best moments of all are watching the smiles on your family faces.
+Younger children love the wild sea lion, and dolphin show.
+Adults will love it just as much as the kids.
+And nothing beats seeing the look of wonder on your family’s faces.

-Directions from Anna Maria Island to Seaworld are very simple and can be found below.
-It is best to go straight to Sea World and use parking at the park itself.
-Parking runs about $15 and it is well wroth it to walk from your car to the park.
+Helpful Tip: It is best to go straight to Sea World and use parking at the park itself.
+Parking runs about $17 and it is well wroth it to walk from your car to the park.
 One trick if you are hungry as you arrive is to stop by Denny’s for a quick breakfast.
 You can see the Sea World main entrance sign from the Denny’s parking lot on International Drive.
-View Larger Map